Attorney | Williams Coulson Attorneys at Law

 My practice combines advocacy and technical expertise with innovative planning.

 Edward P. Wojnaroski, Jr. is a partner with Williams Coulson and has been practicing law for over 27 years.
-He delivers comprehensive estate planning, business planning, estate administration, and personalized tax consulting services designed to minimize taxes and maximize wealth transfer.
+He delivers comprehensive estate planning, business planning, estate administration, and personalized tax consulting services designed to minimize taxes and maximize wealth transfer with practical solutions.
 Ed has extensive planning and drafting experience with sophisticated and innovative estate planning techniques.
-In addition, he maintains an active practice serving clients in state and federal tax controversies and representing executors, trustees, agents, charities, and beneficiaries in Orphans’ Court matters.
+In addition, he maintains an active practice serving clients in state and federal tax controversies.

 Notable Representative Matters